 Most of us remember the lovable nerd character, Steve Urkel, on the long-running hit show, Family Matters.
-Actor Jaleel White, who brought that character to life is now all grown up, a father to a beautiful girl, over the age of 40 and we’re wondering where did the time go?
+Actor Jaleel White, who brought that character to life is now all grown up, a father to a beautiful girl, is now 45 and we’re wondering where did the time go?

 Yes, we are that old, lol.